SpookySaturnCat/web-designs/README.md

 ### Here is my most recent projects:

 ### 08/30/26
-This is a very simple web design that allows the user to select a cuisine style, budget, and difficulty level, and then get a random recipe
+This is a project that allows the user to select a cuisine style, budget, and difficulty level, and then get a random recipe presented to them with time, ingredients, protein, budget, and difficulty listed

 <img width="1908" height="997" alt="image" src="https://github.com/user-attachments/assets/e8bd8114-76f1-4d21-8a74-0a905a54b291" />